NordicSemiconductor/zcbor/README.md

 options:
-  -h, --help            show this help message and exit -c CDDL, --cddl CDDL  Path to one or more input CDDL file(s).
+  -h, --help            show this help message and exit -c, --cddl CDDL       Path to one or more input CDDL file(s).
 Passing
                         multiple files is equivalent to concatenating them.
   --no-prelude          Exclude the standard CDDL prelude from the build.
 The
                         prelude can be viewed at zcbor/prelude.cddl in the repo, or together with the script.
   -v, --verbose         Print more information while parsing CDDL and
                         generating code.
-  --default-max-qty DEFAULT_MAX_QTY, --dq DEFAULT_MAX_QTY
+  --default-max-qty, --dq DEFAULT_MAX_QTY
                         Default maximum number of repetitions when no maximum is specified.
 This is needed to construct complete C types.
 The default_max_qty can usually be set to a